-The natives of the plateau lived in small groups but, in the summer, gathered with a larger group of their tribe.
+The natives of the plateau lived in small groups but, in the summer, gathered with a larger tribe group.
 The men hunted elk, deer, moose, and bear and caught many different kinds of fish, while the women gathered berries, plants, and roots to use in cooking.
 They collected carrots, onions, potatoes, and camas roots.

-A camas is a type of lily with a beautiful blue flower, that also produces a very nutritious root.
+A camas is a lily with a beautiful blue flower that produces a nutritious root.
 The root looks like an onion, but it tastes like pumpkin!
 It was a major source of nutrition for tribes of this area.

 The Plateau Tribes were great at basket weaving.
-Visit Indians 101: Plateau Indian Baskets (Photo Diary) at Daily Kos and scroll down to look at some examples of their baskets.
+Visit Indians 101: Plateau Indian Baskets (Photo Diary) and scroll down to look at some examples of their baskets.

-They also perfected the art of bead work, creating beautiful bags, vests, cradle boards, and other items decorated with colorful beads.
-You can see examples of their artwork at the Native American Netroots' Plateau Indian Beadwork (Photo Diary).
+They also perfected the art of beadwork, creating beautiful bags, vests, cradleboards, and other items decorated with colorful beads.
+You can see examples of their artwork in this Plateau Indian Beadwork (Photo Diary).

 The Plateau Indians were also very good at hoop dancing and still are!
-Watch a portion of Nakotah LaRance: Native American Hoop Dancing from the Library of Congress:
+Watch a portion of the video below.

-Now, let's look at some of the tribes of the plateau.
+Now, look at some of the tribes of the plateau.

 The Nez Perce call themselves Nimiipuu, which means the people.

 The Nez Perce language, like many native languages, is in danger of dying away.
-Listen to The Sound of the Nez Perce language (Numbers, Greetings & Story) from I Love Languages!:
+Listen to a song in the video below.

 Flathead (Bitterroot Salish Tribe)